The Odyssey to Odyssey

 Our graduates not only go on to the colleges and universities of their choice (many with significant scholarship offers), they go on to tell beautiful stories with their lives.

-been accepted into the University of Oklahoma, Oklahoma State University, University of Arkansas, Southern Nazarene University, Oklahoma Baptist University, Brigham Young University, University of Central Oklahoma, and Hendrix College
+attend their top colleges of choice, including: Lewis and Clark College, Michigan State University, Westminster College, Savanah College of Art and Design, Kansas City Art Institute, University of Oklahoma, Oklahoma State University, University of Arkansas, Academy of Contemporary Music, Southern Nazarene University, Oklahoma Baptist University, Brigham Young University, University of Central Oklahoma, and Hendrix College

-received Dean’s, Regent’s, and President’s distinguished scholarships from their universities of choice totaling over $200,000 in scholarships offered to OLA students
+receive President’s, Dean’s, Regent’s, Trustee’s, and Academic Excellence scholarships from their universities of choice totaling over $700,000 in scholarships offered to date to OLA students

 As you can tell, we are a school committed to reimagining the very fabric of what education can and should be!
 We invite you to come see for yourself what makes OLA such a special place.
 We think you will find that within our rhythm of mentoring, highly engaged classes, experiential learning, and commitment to community, there is an alchemy that transforms “information” into the in/formation of genuinely unique, and truly amazing human beings.